bee42/rancher-ondemand/README.md

   * https://thenewstack.io/tutorial-run-multi-node-kubernetes-cluster-digitalocean/
 * Add more security
 * Use different terraform resources for controlplane/etcd and worker
-* Generate rke config with terraform
+* Generate rke config with terraform and flexible numbers of controlplane master and workers
-* Use calico network
+* Use calico network at digitalocean?
 * Validate installation with serverspec or goss
   * https://github.com/aelsabbahy/goss
   * https://medium.com/@aelsabbahy/docker-1-12-kubernetes-simplified-health-checks-and-container-ordering-with-goss-fa8debbe676c